lalmada1/Coding-in-R/index.md

 ### Weekly Labs (50%)

-Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
+Each week you will receive a short lab that will help you synthesize the lectures from the week through exercises that involve data, analysis, and important formulas from the lectures. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.

 ### Final Dashboard Project (40%)

 This course will close with a final project that requires you to transform data and allow the exploration of new insights using interactive mechanisms in a pre-built data dashboard.
-It is designed to give you practice integrating material the we have covered throughout the course with latitude to implement creativity and your own data product style.
+It is designed to give you practice integrating material that we have covered throughout the course with latitude to implement creativity and your own data product style.

 The following criteria, description, and corresponding points are used to evaluate the project (30 points total):